Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 6. Click Create Values.

 You can adjust translucency of the colors in order to make the levels stick out or fade depending on your desired view.
 In this case, you want to be able to see the lower altitude colors more than the higher altitude colors.
-The Earth, terrain, and radome affect the lower altitude colors more than the higher altitude colors.
+The Earth, terrain, and the communications radome affect the lower-altitude colors more than the higher altitude colors.
 You can use the Translucency slider or manually type in the percentage.
 In this case, type them in.

 2. Value km %